dhmunro/dudley/README.md

 ## Data arrays

-A multidimensional array of data is described by a datatype plus optional shape (that is, dimension list), an optional filter, and an optional address in the data stream:
+Dudley describes a multidimensional array of data by a datatype with optional shape (that is, dimension list), an optional filter, and an optional address in the data stream: